Home

 QUESTION:

-It happened again only this time worst.
+It happened again only this time worse.
 They came out again and redid all areas and again re-sealed with a different sealer.

 ANSWER:

-One thing we know for sure... your countertop installer does not know stone or how to clean marble very well.
+One thing we know for sure... your countertop installer does not know marble repair or how to clean marble very well.

 I'm certainly not looking to criticize any fabricator.
 I wish your installer and all fabricators really knew their craft well.